Scientists Create New Lab-Grown Ears For Human Patients With Microtia

 — Global Pharma News (@pharma_global) February 1, 2018

-Then, the children aged six to 10 received their new ears, which have not been rejected.
-The scientists monitored each patient for months or couple of years.
+Then, the children, aged 6 to 10-years-old, received their new ears, which have not been rejected.
+The scientists monitored each patient after the procedure.
 They noted that for three of the five patients, the ears are in excellent condition and regular shape.
 Meanwhile, the other two had some slight shape problems.

 The scientists also said that the cartilage grows over the mold as long as the child has the ear for an extended period.
 This process makes the ear more natural to look.

 Currently, the researchers are continually monitoring the patients and will track them for more five years.
 They are looking for abnormal growth that could cause tumors.
 This is because implanted culture cells have become cancerous in studies involving animal models.
-They are also concern about the shape of the ears that might be malformed in a period.
-So far, they have not identified these problems at the moment.
+They are also concerned about the shape of the ears, that might become malformed after a period.
+So far, they have not identified these problems, but are being cautious.